Updated May 2026 to reflect the enforcement timeline changes agreed by EU lawmakers on 7 May 2026.

-The EU AI Act is in force.
+The EU AI Act entered into force in August 2024.
 For businesses headquartered outside the European Union, this often prompts the assumption that it does not apply to them.
-For many Singapore SMEs, that assumption is wrong.
+For many Singapore SMEs, that assumption is wrong, but the urgency of the compliance timeline has shifted materially since this article was first published.

-This article explains what the EU AI Act requires, which Singapore businesses it is likely to apply to, and what the practical compliance implications are for a small or mid-market company that does not have a dedicated legal team to interpret European regulation.
+This article explains what the EU AI Act requires, which Singapore businesses it is likely to apply to, where the enforcement deadlines now stand, and what the practical implications are for a small or mid-market company that does not have a dedicated legal team to interpret European regulation.

 What the EU AI Act is

 The EU AI Act is the first comprehensive legal framework for AI anywhere in the world.
-It came into force in August 2024, with different provisions applying at different dates through 2026 and 2027.
+It entered into force on 1 August 2024, but its obligations apply in phases across several years rather than all at once.
 It classifies AI systems by risk level and imposes obligations on both providers (organisations that build AI systems) and deployers (organisations that use AI systems in their operations).

 The risk classification system has four tiers.
 Unacceptable-risk AI is prohibited outright.
 High-risk AI, which includes AI used in employment decisions, credit assessment, healthcare, critical infrastructure, and educational assessment, faces the most demanding requirements.
 Limited-risk AI requires transparency disclosures.
 Minimal-risk AI has no specific obligations.